 We have immortalized our writers and literary characters in such striking statues that you probably still have selfies with them in your albums.
 Even great heroes and statesmen on horseback exude more of an artsy than domineering flair.

-The animal art is wonderfully offbeat too.
+The animal art is offbeat, too.
 There are statues commemorating beasts that once lived where Zagreb is now.
-Others are mythical animals that lurk on roof tops or emerge from landscaped parks.
+Others are mythical Zagreb animals that lurk on roof tops or emerge from landscaped parks.
 And some creatures eerily appear where you least expect them.

 Only artists’ creative imagination can place them in such unnatural habitats and still make you sigh with awe.
 And we do need to be surrounded by forest or ocean fiends, even in the middle of our urban jungle.

 Mythical Zagreb animals

 #1 St. George killing the dragon

-Zagreb boasts four horsemen statues: King Tomislav which makes the city’s landmark skyline, Duke Josip Jelačić on the main square.
-And finally, there are two statues of St. George killing the dragon – twice.
+Zagreb boasts four horsemen statues.
+First, there is King Tomislav which makes the city’s landmark skyline.
+The we have Duke Josip Jelačić on the main square.
+And finally, there are two statues of St. George killing the dragon.

 According to the Christian legend, St. George fought and killed a dragon to save a beautiful princess and her village.
 For early Christians, a dragon was the symbol of all evil.
-So when villagers turned Christians as a way of thanking St. George, a dragon also became the synonym of heresy, an enemy of the Church.
+So when villagers turned Christians as a way of thanking St. George, a dragon also became the synonym of heresy.

 St. George killing the dragon by the Croatian National Theatre is one of Zagreb’s benchmarks.
 The statue was made in 1853 by Anton Dominik Fernkorn.
 It changed places twice (first Maksimir, then Strossmayer Square) before it was finally placed where it stands now in 1908.

 # 2 St. George and the dragon

 The second appearance of St. George by the Stone Gate is more unusual.
 It is a rare depiction of the two enemies after the fight is already over.
 St. George is shown as quietly standing over the dead dragon, praying for his enemy.
-Even though the beast is defeated, it’s not left without dignity.
+Although the beast is defeated, it’s not left without dignity.